vladipavliv/trading-platform/README.md

 ```
 Type `t+`/`t-` to start/stop trading, `ts+`/`ts-` to +/- trading speed, `k+`/`k-` to start/stop kafka metrics streaming, `q` to shutdown.

+## Testing
+The main goal for the project was performance, so interfaces and inheritance have not been used.
+Instead everything is templated.
+Interfaces, however, have been implemented for tests to inject a proper mock and use gmock capabilities for advanced mocking.

 ## Performance
 Tested on localhost with 1us trade rate